 George Townshend, Sometime Canon of St. Patrick’s Cathedral, Dublin, points out that Christ’s appointment of the twelve Apostles to “bind and loose” was in no way associated with the right or privilege to forgive the individual sins of men, nor did this become a doctrine of the church as private confession for nearly four centuries.
 It was, he said, an authority to carry on His teachings.
 To them He, Christ, “committed the evangelization of mankind …” To them He gave “all the authority and discipline which would be needed for the prosecution of the task … The spiritual future of mankind would depend on them and on those who after them would walk in their steps—the steps, that is, of humble faith …” (23)

-Yet these words, whose “sins ye shall forgive they are forgiven them,” a mere fragment of the Gospels, have become the foundation for an elaborate doctrine which
+Yet these words, whose “sins ye shall forgive they are forgiven them”, a mere fragment of the Gospels, have become the foundation for an elaborate doctrine which

 has caused a great cleavage in the ranks of Christ’s holy Faith.